SJTGSHIVAM/Minion_Translator_mark_six/Readme.md

-**Description** A web app that converts English to minion language using a third-party API.
+**Description:** A web app that converts English to minion language using a third-party API.
 Built using HTML, CSS, and Javascript.

 **Live Link** : https://translatethatminion.netlify.app